webrecorder/specs/wacz-ipfs/latest/index.md

 ### `uploadWARC(stream) : UnixFS.File

 This method generates an IPFS UnixFS.FIle DAG from a stream representing a WARC file.
-Individual records get split into their own sub DAGs to be remixed and response bodies get split into their own sub DAGs to deduplicate them accross archives and responses.
+Individual records get split into their own sub DAGs to be remixed and response bodies get split into their own sub DAGs to deduplicate them across archives and responses.

 - Create a `UnixFS.File` `warc` root
 - Iterate through each WARC `recordChunk` as streams of bytes